Soomrojb/woocommerce-product-posting/README.md

     "attachments": "<p>Document attachment tab - Woomart theme specific</p><p>Ignore if other theme</p>"
 }
 ```

+### What is still missing?
++ individual variation price, sku and supporting details

 ## License
 Feel free to use in your projects!